 - The worldwide market for games means employees need to have a cultural awareness so that game designs avoid specific cultural references (e.g. F1 does not have Murray Walker commentating as he is unknown outside the UK).
 Major games development centres in the UK are Liverpool/Manchester, Dundee and Guildford.

-- There are more men than women in the games industry but no inherent reason.
-This may change as the industry becomes less technical.
-Technical skills are decreasing because technology is making it easier (but not easy) to programme and creative skills are increasing
+- There are more men than women in the games industry but there is no inherent reason for this.
+Technical skills are decreasing because technology is making it easier (but not easy) to programme and creative skills are increasing.

 - Console games (e.g. XBox 360) are more profitable than PC games.
 The arrival of new consoles (PlayStation 3 etc.) has revitalised the games sector.
 The European and North American market is set to triple over the next five years to $28bn and the next three years will bring "buoyant growth" for the industry.